 TK's smile went from one ear to the other.
 It was only the first day of school, and he had already made two new friends AND had been reunited with another, and all his old friends were around as well.
 Could this day get any better?

 Unbeknownst to both of them, someone else was watching.
-Davis glared daggers at TK; this kid had just shown up today, and already he was putting the moves on HIS girl!
+Davis glared daggers at TK; the kid had just shown up today, and already he was putting the moves on HIS girl!
 His fists clenched as the teacher came in, and the offensive one whispered something to Kari and she laughed.
 First thing after school, this kid was going to learn a different kind of lesson.

 … … …